volterraedge/terraform-provider-volterra/docs/resources/volterra_rate_limiter_policy.md

 `country_codes` - (Required) List of Country Codes (`List of Strings`).

 `invert_match` - (Optional) Invert the match result. (`Bool`).

+### Dst Segment Choice Dst Any

+Traffic is not matched against any segment.

+### Dst Segment Choice Dst Segments

+Traffic is matched against destination segment in selected segments.

+`segments` - (Required) Select list of segments.
+See [ref](#ref) below for details.

+### Dst Segment Choice Intra Segment

+Traffic is matched for source and destination on the same segment.

 ### Ip Choice Any Ip